 posting the form on TxMedCentral in the MCO or MMP's SPW folder, following the instructions in Section 5110, TxMedCentral Naming Convention and File Maintenance;

-sending to Medicaid for the Elderly and People with Disabilities (MEPD) Form H1746-A, MEPD Referral Cover Sheet, and a copy of Form 2065-D, for Medical Assistance Only STAR+PLUS HCBS program members; and
+sending to Medicaid for the Elderly and People with Disabilities (MEPD) Form H1746-A, MEPD Referral Cover Sheet, and a copy of Form 2065-D, for medical assistance only (MAO) STAR+PLUS HCBS program members; and

-uploading Form H2065-D and Form H1746-A to the HHS Enterprise Administrative Report and Tracking System (HEART).
+uploading Form H2065-D and Form H1746-A to the Texas Health and Human Services (HHS) Enterprise Administrative Report and Tracking System (HEART).

-3632.3 Denial/Termination Due to Member Request
+3632.3 Denial or Termination Due to Member Request

-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

 When the Program Support Unit (PSU) has been notified by the Texas Health and Human Services Commission (HHSC) that the member does not want STAR+PLUS HCBS program services or no longer wishes to receive the STAR+PLUS HCBS program, PSU staff must send Form H2065-D, Notification of Managed Care Program Services.
 Notification must be sent within two business days of notification.
-PSU staff must not initiate denial/termination until notified by HHSC.
+PSU staff must not initiate denial or termination until notified by HHSC.

-3632.4 Denial/Termination of Financial Eligibility
+3632.4 Denial or Termination of Financial Eligibility

-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-A member's continued receipt of STAR+PLUS services is dependent on financial eligibility determined by Supplemental Security Income (SSI) or Medical Assistance Only (MAO) program requirements.
+A member's continued receipt of STAR+PLUS services is dependent on financial eligibility determined by Supplemental Security Income (SSI) or medical assistance only (MAO) program requirements.

 The member is notified of denial of financial eligibility by either Social Security Administration (SSA) staff for SSI or the Medicaid for the Elderly and People with Disabilities (MEPD) specialist for MAO.
 The member may appeal the financial denial using SSA or MEPD processes, as appropriate.
 Program Support Unit (PSU) staff must send Form H2065-D, Notification of Managed Care Program Services, within two business days of notification.
 Notification can come from: